John Bodkin Adams: Subsequent cases

 It was 25 years before another doctor in Britain, Leonard Arthur, stood trial for murder arising from treatment.
 Arthur was tried in November 1981 at Leicester Crown Court for the attempted murder of John Pearson, a newborn child with Down syndrome.
-Like Adams, on the advice of his legal team he did not give evidence in his defence, relying instead on expert witnesses.
+Like Adams, on the advice of his legal team, he did not give evidence in his defence, relying instead on expert witnesses.
 He was acquitted.

 More recently, the double effect principle figured in two British murder trials.
-In 1990, Dr. Nigel Leigh Cox, a rheumatologist, was convicted of the attempted murder of a terminally ill patient who had begged him to kill her.
-Once pain killers had proved ineffective, he injected her with twice the lethal dose of potassium chloride and she died within minutes.
+In 1990, Nigel Leigh Cox, a rheumatologist, was convicted of the attempted murder of a terminally ill patient who had begged him to kill her.
+Once painkillers had proved ineffective, he injected her with twice the lethal dose of potassium chloride and she died within minutes.
 Cox's claim that his intention was to relieve suffering was not accepted, as potassium chloride had no analgesic properties.
-In the same year, Dr Lodwig gave a terminal cancer patient an injection of lignocaine and potassium chloride which proved rapidly fatal.
-However, as lignocaine is a pain-killer, his claim that potassium chloride could accelerate the analgesic effect of recognised pain killers was not disputed by the prosecution.
-Although Dr Lodwig was charged with murder, the prosecution offered no evidence at his trial.
+In the same year, Thomas Lodwig gave a terminal cancer patient an injection of lignocaine and potassium chloride which proved rapidly fatal.
+However, as lignocaine is a pain-killer, his claim that potassium chloride could accelerate the analgesic effect of recognised painkillers was not disputed by the prosecution.
+Although Lodwig was charged with murder, the prosecution offered no evidence at his trial.

 In 2000, Harold Shipman became the only British doctor to be successfully prosecuted for the murder of his patients.
-He was found guilty on 15 counts and the Shipman Inquiry concluded in 2002 that he had probably murdered a further 200.
+He was found guilty on 15 counts and the Shipman Inquiry concluded in 2002 that he had probably murdered as many as 250 people.